hsaagal78/ProREADMEBuilder/README.md

 ## Description

-To showcase the capabilities of the application.Problem Solved: Generates a professional README.md file for project repositories.
+Motivation: To showcase the capabilities of the application

-- Motivation: - What I Learned: During the development of this project, I learned how to use Node.js and
+- Motivation: Problem Solved: Generates a professional README.md file for project repositories.
-- Problem Solved: command-line interfaces effectively.
+- Problem Solved: During the development of this project, I learned how to use Node.js and command-line interfaces effectively.
-- What I Learned: command-line interfaces effectively.
+- What I Learned: I extensively utilized online resources such as documentation, articles, and tutorials related to Node.js, JavaScript, and command-line interfaces

 ## Table of Contents (Optional)